dshanske/simple-location/README.md

 ## Description ##

-The goal of this plugin, as the Simple name implies, is to support the collection and basic display of location data.
+Supports the collection and basic display of location data.

 It does this using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, GeoData can be also be stored by the mobile